 - Crack Cocaine

-The Joliet Police K9s will go into a “passive” alert to show the handler where the source of where the drugs are.
+Joliet Police Department K-9s will go into a “passive” alert to show the handler where the source of where the drugs are.
 This means they will sit down and stare at the source.
 Other police canines are “aggressive” alert dogs.
 This means they will dig at the source to find it.

-The Joliet Police Department K9s are all trained in tracking.
+The Joliet Police Department K-9s are all trained in tracking.
 The police service dogs are trained to follow ground disturbances, not odors, and are utilized to track fugitives or lost/missing persons.